TakLee96/clvr_impl_starter/README_CLVR.md

 * Reason if it's problem with LSTM setup
 * Print the "advantage" values and the predicted ones, see if it makes sense
+  + Well... no, cuz we're facing the ep-40 cutoff problem
 * Print the gradient distribution from actor and critic, and see if it matches
   + If not, we may need to tune learning rate
   + We can also set learning rate for backbone separately